Behind the Artist: Joan Miró

 “For me, a painting must give off sparks.
 It must dazzle like the beauty of a woman or a poem,” Miró said.

 A fine example of Miró’s literary-inspired art is his series “Le Lézard aux Plumes d’Or” (The Lizard with Golden Feathers).
 The series of lithographs is based on a poem written by Miró.
 In lieu of depicting the actions in the poem, Miró illustrates the imagery the poem stimulated in his mind.

-For more information about Miró or to add a piece of art history to your collection, contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com.
+For more information about Miró or to add a piece of art history to your collection, attend one of our online auctions or contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org.